-Activity Plan: Include a description of the activities proposed to help achieve the objectives.
+Activity Plan for FY 2020 - 2022: Include a description of the activities proposed to help achieve the objectives.
 If group audits are planned, include an estimate of the number of group audits.

 The state anticipates completing approximately 50 safety audits per quarter in order to remain within established statutory time limits.
 80% of safety audits are anticipated to occur off-site.